 Semrush calculates the search volume and CPC for each keyword to settle on the traffic cost.
 That means that a website can have large organic search traffic numbers but have a low Traffic Cost and vice versa.

 In other words, not all traffic is created equally.
 Some keywords are far more valuable than others.
 And how is the value determined?
 It’s determined by how much a company is willing to pay per click for Google Ads.

 You should prioritize link opportunities that have higher traffic costs because the traffic is of high value.

 Link Profile Analysis with Semrush

 Link Authority Analysis

-It’s normal for most of your backlinks to come from lower authority websites.
-However, if your link profile is lacking high-authority links you’ll need to fix it.
+It’s normal for most of your backlinks to come from lower-authority websites.
+However, if your link profile lacks high-authority links, you’ll need to fix it.